GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 * Macro Instruction - an instruction which represents multiple individual Machine Instructions to accomplish a task
 * Assembler Command (Directive) - provides the assembler with processing instructions, but doesn't get allocated in the object code

+At the byte and bit level **machine instructions** are either two, four, or six bytes long.
+The first 8 bits consists of the opcode itself (the binary identifier that is represented by mnemonic instructions such as MVC, B, AP, etc.).
+The remaining bits are for the operands (8 remain for two byte instructions, 24 bits remain for operands in four byte instructions, and 40 bits remain for operands in six byte instructions.
+So for **RR** (register to register) instructions, the general register number itself is represent by 4 bits (16 for 16 GP registers), and since two registers are specified that is a total of 8 bits, which when added to the 8 bits of the opcode shows why this is a two byte instruction.

-The instructions are placed in the **Operation** column, they can be broken down into four primary groups:
+The instructions (whether machine, macro, or assembler directives) are placed in the **Operation** column in the source file, they can be broken down into four primary groups:

 * Data movement and storage instructions
 * Arithmetic instructions